Copula-based functional Bayes classification with principal components and partial least squares: Comparison of Classifiers using Simulated Data

-In each simulation, $J^*$ is selected by $10$-fold cross validation on training data.
+In each simulation, $J^*$ is selected using $10$-fold cross validation on the training data.
 The candidate $J$ values range from $1$ to $30$ ($2$ to $30$ for classifiers using copulas).
-Estimation of joint eigenfunctions $\phi_j$ follows the discretization approach to functional principal components analysis, as described in Chapter 8.4 of Ramsay and Silverman (2005 \cite{FDA2005}).
-Similar discretization strategy is used for PLS basis.
+The estimation of the joint eigenfunctions $\phi_j$ follows the discretization approach of the fPCA, as described in Chapter 8.4 of \cite{FDA2005}.
+A similar discretization strategy is used for the PLS basis.